shr-skopos/mailman/README.md

 - SERVER_PORT (optional): the port number for the server.
 If not set, the server will use port 3000.
 - SMTP_PORT (optional): the SMTP port number for your email provider.
 If not set, the server will use port 587 or 443 or 465 or 25.

-5- Start the server using the command: npm server.js.
+5- Start the server using the command: npm server.js or node start.

 6- Open a web browser and go to http://localhost:3000.